google/googleapis.dart/googleapis_auth/README.md

 }
 ```

+The Client Id requires a `client_secret` here, but the OAuth2 flow used in this case [assumes that the app cannot keep secrets](https://developers.google.com/identity/protocols/oauth2/native-app).
+You should make sure not to re-use the same `client_secret` anywhere secrecy is required.

 In case of misconfigured browsers/proxies or other issues, it is also possible
 to use a manual flow via `obtainAccessCredentialsViaUserConsentManual` and
 `clientViaUserConsentManual`.
 But in this case the `prompt` function needs to